Kentico/xperience-by-kentico-kentico-migration-tool/docs/Supported-Data.md

   - For Kentico 12 and Kentico 11, URL paths are not migrated.
 Instead, a default URL path is created from the `DocumentUrlPath` or `NodeAliasPath`.
   - For Kentico Xperience 13 and Kentico 12, [Alternative URLs](https://docs.kentico.com/13/managing-website-content/working-with-pages/managing-page-urls#alternative-urls) are migrated to [Vanity URLs](https://docs.kentico.com/documentation/business-users/website-content/manage-page-urls#manage-vanity-urls-of-pages).
   - Linked pages are currently not supported in Xperience by Kentico.
-The migration creates standard page copies for any linked pages on the source instance.
-  - Linked pages are currently not supported in Xperience by Kentico.
 By default, the migration creates standard page copies for any linked pages on the source instance.
-This behavior can be changed by implementing [custom handling of linked pages](../Migration.Tool.Extensions/README.md#customize-linked-page-handling)
+This behavior can be changed by implementing [custom handling of linked pages](../Migration.Tool.Extensions/README.md#customize-linked-page-handling).
   - Page permissions are currently not supported by the Kentico Migration Tool and are not migrated.
 If you need page ACLs to be migrated, please [open an issue and request the feature](https://github.com/Kentico/xperience-by-kentico-kentico-migration-tool/issues/new?assignees=&labels=&projects=&template=feature_request.md).
   - Migration of Page Builder content is only available for Kentico Xperience 13.
     - If you are [migrating a Kentico 12 MVC application](https://github.com/Kentico/xperience-by-kentico-kentico-migration-tool/blob/master/docs/Usage-Guide.md#kentico-12-mvc) you can upgrade it to Kentico Xperience 13 using the Kentico Installation Manager (KIM) and then upgrade to Xperience by Kentico with Page Builder content.